Identity Cloud

 Three Autonomous Access nodes integrate within your journeys.
 No custom coding and connectors are required for these nodes.
 The following Autonomous Access nodes are available:

-• Autonomous Access decision node: The decision node determines the actionable journey paths based on where a risk score lies within predetermined range of scores.
+• Decision node: The decision node determines the actionable journey paths based on where a risk score lies within a predetermined range of scores.

-• Autonomous Access result node: The result node collects the risk predictions and results for successful and failed outcomes and writes them to the Autonomous Access AI server.
+• Result node: The result node collects the risk predictions and results for successful and failed outcomes and writes them to the Autonomous Access AI server.

 The nodes are all specific to the realm that you are in.

-For further customizations, you can leverage the more than 100+ ForgeRock nodes within your journeys to implement in your use cases.
-For more information, refer to Nodes.
+For further customizations, you can leverage the more than 100 Ping Identity nodes within your journeys to implement in your use cases.
+For more information, refer to Learn about the Autonomous Access nodes.

 Out-of-the-Box journey

-Identity Cloud provides a preconfigured Autonomous Access journey with nodes.
+Advanced Identity Cloud provides a preconfigured Autonomous Access journey with nodes.
 You can use this journey as a starting template for your specific use cases and requirements.
-Identity Cloud Analytics dashboard also reports successful or failed Autonomous Access journeys.
-For more information, refer to Journeys.
+Advanced Identity Cloud Analytics dashboard also reports successful or failed Autonomous Access journeys.
+For more information, refer to Create journeys.

 Custom features